-Ralph D. Lundy, Jr. just completed his 30th year as the Head Men's Soccer Coach at the College of Charleston.
-During his career, he has guided Charleston to over 300 victories and five NCAA national tournament appearances.
+Ralph D. Lundy, Jr. just retired after his 30th year as the Head Men's Soccer Coach at the College of Charleston.
+During his career, he guided Charleston to over 300 victories and five NCAA national tournament appearances.
 In 2010, College of Charleston earned a share of the Southern Conference regular season championship, receiving an at-large bid to the NCAA Div I Championships advancing to the 2nd round.
 In 2004, the Cougars captured the Southern Conference Championship and a bid to the NCAA Men's College Cup, advancing to the 2nd round.
-Charleston finished the season with a a 17-6-1 record and a national ranking of 20th in the final NSCAA Division I National Poll.
+Charleston finished the season with a a 17-6-1 record and a national ranking of 20th in the final United Soccer Coaches Division I National Poll.
 Prior to the 2004 season, the Cougars competed in the NCAA Division I National Championships three consecutive years ('94, '95, '96), highlighted by advancing to the NCAA quarterfinals in 1994.
 Coach Lundy's teams have been composed of camp veterans.
 The 2004 team had 12 former RLSA campers.
-Lundy has coached 18 All-Americans, 9 US National Team players and has amassed over 435 wins.
-He is currently a member of the...more
+Lundy coached 18 All-Americans, 9 US National Team players and has amassed over 435 wins.
+He is currently a...more

 Ralph Polson retired in November 2018 after 38 years at the collegiate level (28 as a head coach).
 He spent 11 seasons as head men's coach at Wofford College.
 In 2014, Polson won his 250 career game as a head coach.
 In 2013, he led Wofford to their 2nd Southern Conference Championship in the past five years.
 In 2012, the Wofford Terriers finished the season as Runners-up in the Southern Conference Tournament Championship.
 In 2009, the Wofford Terriers won the Southern Conference Regular season championship and SoCon Tournament Championship, earning a berth in the NCAA Men's Div I National Tournament.
 During the 2008 season Polson reached a coaching milestone, winning his 200th career game as a college head coach.
 Prior to taking over at Wofford in February of 2008, he spent eight years as the Associate Head Coach at the College of Charleston.
 He helped lead the Cougars to the Southern Conference Tournament Championship and a bid to the NCAA Men's College Cup in 2004.
 He served as the head coach at Presbyterian College for 17 years prior to his arrival at CofC in 2000.
 He was the...more